mythology-and-legends-in-warfare

 Major Theological Movements

-Debates over Free Will and Predestination
+Debates over Free Will, Predestination, and Faith

 The Mamluk period saw a sophisticated refinement of the debate on human agency.
 The Ash'ari position of kasb (acquisition) held that God creates all acts, but humans "acquire" them, thus bearing moral responsibility.
 Critics from both the Maturidi and Athari camps argued that this was incoherent.
-Ibn Taymiyya proposed a radical alternative: that God's power and human power are not in competition; rather, humans possess genuine causal efficacy that is itself created and sustained by God.
-This "compatibilist" solution was highly original and continues to be explored by contemporary Muslim philosophers.
+The debate extended to the nature of faith itself.
+Was faith solely inward conviction (tasdiq), or did it require verbal confession and outward works?
+This question had profound practical implications for determining who could be considered a believer and for the treatment of sinners within the community.

 Institutional Frameworks and Educational Contributions